Hors Classe

 Vinification

 Fermentations and ageing take place in casks: 25% of new cask, 75% of cask from 1 to 3 wines for 10 months.
 The ageing continued in stainless steel tanks, always with all their lees for another 9 months.
-Bottled just like the Ménétrières, at the very last days of march 2022.
+Bottled just like the Ménétrières in April 2024.

 Tasting